Our Team

 Consultant

-Rob recently retired as the Associate Vice-President of Community and Industry Solutions at University College of the North (UCN).
-Prior to this, Rob was AVP of Workforce Development, Executive Director of the Northern Manitoba Mining Academy, and Chair of Sciences within the Faculty of Arts and Science at UCN.
-He has also served UCN as the Dean of Skilled Trades, Apprenticeships, and Technology, Dean of Health and Applied Science, Head of the Department of Renewable Resources, and Ecotourism Project Manager within the Northern Forest Diversification Centre.
-His academic training and experiences are within the areas of ecology, participatory natural resources management, and community development.
+Rob recently retired as Associate Vice-President of Community and Industry Solutions at University College of the North (UCN).
+Prior to this, he served as AVP of Workforce Development, Executive Director of the Northern Manitoba Mining Academy, and Chair of Sciences within the Faculty of Arts and Science.
+He also held roles as Dean of Skilled Trades, Apprenticeships, and Technology; Dean of Health and Applied Science; Head of the Department of Renewable Resources; and Ecotourism Project Manager with the Northern Forest Diversification Centre.
+His academic background and experience are rooted in ecology, participatory natural resource management, and community development.

 Carol Hourd